Fare9/Fare9.github.io/_posts/2023-06-26-hexrays-challenge-triton.md

     print("------------------------------------------\n\n")
 ```

-Using the previous code, we obtain the expression and tries to get a model that solves the obtained expression with the different constraints.
-If we obtain each one of the values from the solution we will get something like this:
+Using the previous code, we obtain the expression and attempt to obtain a model that satisfies the constraints.
+If we successfully obtain a model, we can retrieve the values for each variable in the solution.
+The obtained values may look something like this:

 ```console
 $ python3 triton_solver.py